gluster/community/README.md

         Bridge: https://bluejeans.com/836554017

-        Minutes meeting: {link to the new hackmd template created}
+        Minutes meeting: {link to the new hackmd created by copying the template}

         Previous Meeting notes: https://github.com/gluster/community/meetings